f5devcentral/f5-agility-labs-sslviz/docs/class7/module4/lab6.rst

 Building a new SWG Service - Prerequisites
 -------------------------------------------------------------------------------

 #.
 To build this new SWG, we will need to ensure there is a necessary prerequisite configuration in place.
-The BIG-IP SSLO SWGaaS Service relies on a pre-existing SWG Per-Request policy built in side the Access portion of BIG-IP.
+The BIG-IP SSL Orchestrator SWGaaS Service relies on a pre-existing SWG Per-Request policy built in side the Access portion of BIG-IP.
 We will confirm it is in place and inspect the flow of the policy to understand how it works.

 #.
 Go to your BIG-IP SSL Orchestrator GUI a go to Access > Profiles / Policies > Per-Request Policies.
 You should see the ``swg_insp_polciy`` in place.
 This is the policy that the SWGaaS Service will rely on to trigger traffic to be sent to the SWGaaS service for inspection.